louchesprocket/pgnutil/README.md

 * 	draws: the number of draws for this opening
 * 	drawpct: the number of draws for this opening expressed as a percentage of all games having a result

-In addition, any of the [ECO-related output selectors](#eco-related_output_selectors) may be used in this context, but will be applied only to the opening moves of the game.
+In addition, any of the [ECO-related output selectors](#eco-related_output_selectors) may be used in this context, but will apply only to the opening moves of the game.

 So we can use the previous example to generate a list of opening identifers (note addition of the "-s" option):